Rat City Roller Derby: League history and structure

 The league was founded as Rat City Rollergirls in 2004 by "Dixie Dragstrip", Lilly "Hurricane Lilly" Warner and Rahel "Rae's Hell" Cook.
 Nearly 2000 fans attended the first league home team championship in October 2005 at a former navy hangar in Magnuson Park, as the Derby Liberation Front defeated the Throttle Rockets 52-32.

 The Rat City Rollergirls hosted the 2006 Roller Derby "Bumberbout" Flat Track Invitational on Saturday, September 2, 2006, in the KeyArena at Seattle Center.
 The Texas Rollergirls won the championship, retaining undefeated status.
 The Rat City Rollergirls finished second.
 Within the Rat City Rollergirl league, the Sockit Wenches won the season championship at Sand Point on October 21, 2006.
 They beat the formerly undefeated Derby Liberation Front, scoring the decisive points in the final seconds of the match, and of the season.

 In February 2008 Rat City first hosted the Rust Riot Pacific Northwest Tournament, predominantly featuring B-teams from Washington, Oregon and Idaho.
 Rat City's Rain of Terror defeated the Rose City Rollers' Axles of Annihilation to win the tournament.

 In 2009, the Rat City Rollergirls announced a change of venue from the hangars at Magnuson Park to the KeyArena at Seattle Center and ShoWare Center in Kent.
 Ticket sales for the first bout of the season vastly exceeded expectations of KeyArena management, filling more than 4,000 of the 5,500 seat capacity in what is referred to as the 'lower bowl'.
 That season, Rat City averaged 4100 fans per event.

 On March 6, 2010, Rat City Rollergirls had a turnout of 5,185 in KeyArena.
 According to announcements that evening this was record attendance for both Rat City Rollergirls and the largest attendance to women's roller derby in history.

 On June 5, 2010, the Sockit Wenches defeated Grave Danger to win the season 6 championship.
 The lower bowl at KeyArena was sold out, with over 6000 fans in attendance and 6885 tickets sold.

 In late 2017, Rat City rebranded as Rat City Roller Derby.

 Business structure and organization

-As a business enterprise, the league is registered as a limited liability company, Rat City Rollergirls, LLC, which is owned by the skaters.
+As a business enterprise, the league is registered as a non-profit corporation, Rat City Roller Derby, which is owned by the skaters.
 Although stakeholders in the enterprise, the skaters are not currently paid for their participation.

 The RCRG make extensive use of a social media forum (phBB) to structure their organizational and social interactions.